KevoT0/windows-client-os-admin-lab/README.md

 All demonstrations are supported with screenshots for verification and educational reference.
 Scroll through the above sections or refer to the `images/` folder (if cloned locally).

 ---

-## 🚀 Future Enhancements

-- Integrate PowerShell automation for user/group management and permission configuration.
-- Explore BitLocker and encryption settings.
-- Expand to multi-user scenarios and remote administration.

----